rrdawso/final-project-7391001-master/README.md

 # Tic-Tac-Toe Challenge
-CS 1741: Web Design with JavaScript - John Bartucz
+CS 1741: Web Design with JavaScript

 ## Description
 A web-based Tic-Tac-Toe game with a clean interface and singleplayer mode.
 The project includes a mock login/signup system (non-functional demo) and responsive design.